corvidfox/Exercise-Write-Ups/readme.md

 # What is this?

 This is a basic showcase of my "Whiskies" Project.
-I originally wrote the project in Python, and translated it into R.
+I originally wrote the project in Python, and began translating it into R.

 The exercise originated from my completion of Week 4, Case Study 1 of the free access version of Harvard EdX course ["Using Python for Research"](https://www.edx.org/course/using-python-for-research) in July 2022.